 "A village with no room for magic," Fred slowly turned back toward the lonely, uphill path between the thorny trees, "offers no place--not with them, not with you."

 "You think me so far above your station?"
 Cardena shook her head, and grabbed him by the leather of his sleeves.
 "Stay with me.
 I would never leave, not without you."

+No matter what she said, Fred refused to abandon his duty to her.
 He yanked his arm free, turned and sent a bolt of force against her chest to push her away.

 "I knew all this when I married you."

 The thought of her embrace tempted him sorely; the sight of her eyes would trap him.
 He just shook his head, and trudged up the hill.